stjudecloud/docs/docs/guides/tools/chipseq.md

 ## Introduction

-This pipeline is designed to call either broad of narrow peaks on Illumina-genearted ChIP-Seq data.
-The pipeline accepts one FastQ file from an Immunoprecipitation (IP) experiment and one FastQ file from a control experiment.
-First, the reads of the FastQ file(s) are aligned to the specified reference genome.
-The aligned reads are then post-processed based on best-practice QC techniques (removing multiple mapped reads, removing duplicated reads, etc).
-Last, peaks are called by SICER (broad peak analysis) or MACS2 (narrow peak analysis).
-Qualified peaks will be output BED (.bed) and big BED (.bb) files.
-The coverage information is also included also a bigWig (.bw) file with an accompanying visualization by ProteinPaint.
-A cross correlation plot and general metrics file are generated to help check the quality of experiment.
+The ChIP-Seq Peak Calling workflow follows ENCODE best practices to call broad or narrow peaks on Illumina-genearted ChIP-Seq data.
+Here, a Gzipped FastQ file from an Immunoprecipitation (IP) experiment is considered the "case sample file" and a Gzipped FastQ file from a control experiment is considered the "control sample file".
+The pipeline can on matched case/control samples (recommended for better results) or just a case sample.

 ## Overview

 ### Process

-!!! todo
-    Write ChIP-Seq process section.
+1. The reads of the FastQ file(s) are aligned to the specified reference genome.
+2. The aligned reads are then post-processed based on best-practice QC techniques (removing multiple mapped reads, removing duplicated reads, etc).
+3. Peaks are called by SICER (broad peak analysis) or MACS2 (narrow peak analysis).
+    * Qualified peaks will be output BED (.bed) and big BED (.bb) files.
+    * The coverage information will be output as a bigWig (.bw) file with an accompanying visualization by ProteinPaint.
+    * A cross correlation plot and general metrics file are generated to help check the quality of experiment.

 ### Inputs